-Seraphic Fire’s Youth Initiative, in partnership with Miami-Dade County Public Schools, the University of Miami, and Florida International University, is a free music education program serving elementary, middle, and high school students in some of Miami-Dade County’s most challenged communities.
+Seraphic Fire’s Youth Initiative, in partnership with Miami-Dade County Public Schools, Broward County Public Schools, Collier County Public Schools, the University of Miami, and Florida International University, is a free music education program serving elementary, middle, and high school students in some of South Florida's most challenged communities.
 SFYI consists of three main parts:

 1. Choral Education Residency (CER)